The Igunga Ecovillage works to increase the resilience to climate change of vulnerable farming communities in Tanzania

 Interventions focused on four thematic areas: social capital, agriculture and animal husbandry, water (WASH) and renewable energy and forestry.
 The Ecovillage also sought to improve understanding of climate change resilience strategies among key stakeholders at local, district, national and international levels.

 Aqua for All and its partners Acacia Water, MetaMeta and Rain worked together on the water component of this initiative using the innovative 3R (retention, recharge and reuse) approach.
-This approach offers effective and sustainable solutions to recharge, retain and reuse water sources leading to a higher availability of groundwater.
+This approach offers effective and sustainable solutions to recharge, retain and reuse water sources leading to higher availability of groundwater.
+The following results were achieved between 2015 and 2019: